kubevirt/kubevirt/README.md

  * `cluster/sync_config.sh`: This script will contact the master node and collect its config and kubectl.
 It is called by sync.sh so does not generally need to be run separately.
+ * `cluster/quickcheck.sh`: This script will run a series of tests to ensure the system is set up correctly.

 ## Example